rohith-001/My_task/README.md

 I am only focus on the back-end not front-end

 NOTE!!

-Add those file into your htdocs/php/MYTASK/-->PROJECT FILES
+TO RUN THIS PROJECT FILE INTO YOUR LOCAL SYSTEM

-And don't forget to change the config file DB details
+1.Add those files into your htdocs/php/MYTASK/-->PROJECT FILES 2.And don't forget to change the config file DB details